-Respondent's counsel argues that the only remedy available to employee who claim an illegal lock out are those set out in section 88 (1) of the Act.
-This without injunctive relief where the declaratory order is likely to resolve the employer, such restraint is rather to be commended.

-10. In our view a party cannot be faulted for seeking a declaratory order matter will proceed to argument on its merits.
+- 11. Respondent's counsel argues that the only remedy available to employee who claim an illegal lock out are those set out in section 88 (1) of the Act.
+This argument cannot stand against the express provisions of section 8 (4) of the Act, which permits the Industrial Court to make any other order it deems reasonable which will promote the purpose and objects of the Act. - 12.
+In our view a party cannot be faulted for seeking a declaratory order without injunctive relief where the declaratory order is likely to resolve the dispute between the parties.
+In a dispute between a trade union and an employer, such restraint is rather to be commended. - 13.
+The points in limine have no substance and are dismissed.
+The matter will proceed to argument on its merits.